 Using the high voltage probe, check the breakdown voltage value is stable and within 30 % from the value to be used for the test.

-Monitor the transient current pulse5-34.

-A goal is 30 A, 30 ns duration at mid-height, rise time as short as possible.
-Means for minimizing the rise time are adjusting the damping resistor, reducing the size loop, checking that both choke resistors are as close as possible to the capacitor, and technology of the spark gap (nature of gas and shape of electrodes).
+Monitor the transient current pulse and verify that the following discharge current parameters are met: peak amplitude ≥ 30 A, duration at 15 A height ≥ 20 ns, rise time ≤ 5 ns, as illustrated in Figure 5-34.

 Record the last current and voltage couple, displayed with a common time reference,

 Repeat 5.4.12.4a.2(d) and 5.4.12.4a.2(e) with opposite polarity.